Updated September 2015

 RFPs are not required for Schools and Libraries Program purposes, but applicants must issue them if they are required by state or local competitive bidding rules.
 Applicants may also choose to issue RFPs to provide more information than they can fit on an FCC Form 470 or for other reasons.
-If an applicant issues an RFP, the associated FCC Form 470 must indicate where the RFP is available.
+If an applicant issues an RFP, it must be uploaded to their online FCC Form 470.

 There are two ways for service providers to review FCC Form 470 information: